kward/venue/README.md

 - An [Avid VENUE | Profile][Profile] System.
-- Windows 7, running on [VMware Fusion][Fusion] (which provides a built-in VNC server), running on OS X Yosemitte.
+- Windows 7, running on [VMware Fusion][Fusion] (which provides a built-in VNC server), running on OS X Yosemite.

 ## Setup
 ### Installation